Belo: Feel at Home with Airbnb Voice Assistant

 Airbnb connects travelers with local hosts in hopes of providing unique travel experiences.
 For them, a crucial challenge is making people feel welcomed to a new place.
 But hosts might not always be present to attend to their guests.
 Hence, as a part of this project, we explored a use case for Airbnb in which a conversational user interface (CUI) can play an important role in welcoming the guests and make them feel at home when the host is not present.

 Challenge: How can we bring additional value to Airbnb through voice interface design?

 Solution: Design a CUI that welcomes the guest and makes them feel at home when the host is unavailable.

 1. Bélo can comprehend intent from utterances based on previous conversations and social context.
 It also has a robust error recovery system when corrections are needed.

 2. When Bélo doesn’t have enough information to process the guest’s query, it prompts for clarification instead of throwing an error message denying to process the request.

-3. Bélo can detect environmental cues like closing and opening of the door and use them as a prompt to start a conversation.
+3. Bélo can detect environmental cues like closing of the door and use them as prompts to start conversations.

 Dialog Flow Diagram